 - Anyone who wants to learn fingerings for intervals on the piano keyboard

 - Anyone who wants to improve their ability to read, play and write music

 Jonathan Peters is an award-winning composer currently residing in the beautiful state of Colorado.
 Since 1990 he has worked as a composer, conductor, arranger, recording artist, educator and author.
-Mr. Peters holds a B.A. in liberal arts from Thomas Aquinas College and continued his graduate work for a M.M. in music composition at California State University Northridge, which included areas of study in advanced composition, theory, orchestration, and film scoring.
+He holds a B.A. in liberal arts from Thomas Aquinas College and continued his graduate work towards a M.M. in music composition at California State University Northridge, which included areas of study in advanced composition, theory, orchestration, and film scoring.

-Mr. Peters’ music has been performed both internationally and by orchestras across the United States.
+Peters’ music has been featured multiple times on NPR’s Peabody award-winning show Performance Today.
+His works have been performed by orchestras throughout the United States, and have also been performed internationally.
 He has won multiple awards and recognitions, such as 1st place in the 1996 Composers Today Contest.
-His nearly 50 works include 2 full length operas, a symphony, orchestral works, chamber music, choral pieces, and works for solo piano.
+His 50 plus works include 2 full length operas, a symphony, orchestral works, chamber music, choral pieces, and works for solo piano.

-Recordings by Mr. Peters can be heard on the radio, and his many albums sell in stores world-wide.
-He is also the author of the Scholastic Music Series, a collection of educational CDs that use music as a tool to teach various academic subjects.
+Mr. Peters is the author of the Scholastic Music Series, a collection of educational CDs that use music as a tool to teach various academic subjects.
 His CD, The Constellations - A Guide to the Orchestra, received the highest starred review from School Library Journal and is carried in libraries throughout the country.

-Mr. Peters is the author of five academic books on music and three children’s books.
-Besides teaching piano privately he also gives on-line instruction in music theory, music composition, four-part writing, and orchestration.
-His on-line courses have been taken by thousands of students from over a hundred countries.
+He is also the author of nine books, including six academic books on music and three children’s books with downloadable music.
+Besides teaching piano privately, he also gives on-line instruction in music theory, music composition, four-part writing, counterpoint, and orchestration.
+His on-line courses have been taken by tens of thousands of students from over a hundred countries.